ExamDay/NeuralGREWT/README.md

 anything written in the given language (so long as we are in possession of an ample body of text that is sensical to a speaker of the language).

+Let's test this hypothesis.

+One good first set to learning grammar rules might be to identify the different categories of symbols present in a given language.

-Symbols share a syntactic <em>category</em> in proportion to their mutual interchangability.
+Symbols will be said to share a syntactic <em>category</em> in proportion to their mutual interchangability.
 In other words: 2 symbols share a category in proportion to the probability that one can be replaced by the other in a randomly chosen valid string without rendering that string invalid.

 ## Technique Overview
 - Compile a large "ground set" of valid and/or meaningful strings in the chosen language.